rastersoft/devedeng/README.md

 ## History of versions ##
+* version 0.1.0 beta 12 (2015-02-01)
+  * Now uses the version number available in the CONFIGURATION_DATA file for the setup process
+  * Fixed the icon name in the .desktop file

 * version 0.1 beta 11 (2015-01-29)
   * Now allows to automatically generate a debian package
   * Renamed the module from 'devede' to 'devedeng'